What is it about John Titor that people find so compelling?

 Personally, I’d say it’s two things:

 1.)
 John Titor said, “Perhaps it would be better if you just considered me a fraud.”
 This might be a perfect example of reverse psychology at work, but time and again Titor stated that he didn’t care if anyone believed him.
-I honestly think that that, ironically, had a major impact on the believability of his story.
+I honestly think that had a major impact on the believability of his story.
 And,

 2.)
 John Titor shared a lot of information.
 His “predictions” may have been debunked, his science may have been faulty (maybe), but that doesn’t altogether matter: at the time, he shared far more information, including pictures, than most would-be time travelers.
-In fact, I’m fairly sure that statement still stands.

 He also gave quite a bit of detail regarding his time machine, the C204 Gravity Distortion Unit.
 The specifications of the machine, how it felt to travel through time, and he even shared snippets of the unit’s operating instructions.

 What do you say we investigate that a bit?

 “I was just about to give up hope on anyone knowing who Tipler or Kerr was on this worldline.
 The basics for time travel start at CERN in about a year and end in 2034 with the first “time machine” built by GE.” – November 2, 2000